Christian-History.org does not receive any personally identifiable information from the search bar below.

 But that would be a gross distortion of the facts.

 Nothing was settled.
 New Arian parties rose up.
 Arius himself gained access to Constantine, who tried to force the church at Alexandria to accept him back.
 Arius conveniently died on the way to the church, and some historians believe he was poisoned.

 Constantius, Constantine's son and successor, vacillated from side to side, but he was usually on the side of the Arians, and he was quite willing to use his imperial power to appoint—and remove—bishops.

 The church settled into a life of nominalism and friendship with the governments of the world, which thoroughly corrupted the Church.

 Violence, ambition, treachery, and political intrigue are all common in the histories written after the Council of Nicea.
-The supposed conversion of the emperor—Constantine was baptized on his death bed in 337—was the most devastating thing that ever happened to the Church.
+The support of the emperor turned out to be the most devastating thing that ever happened to the Church.

-As far as I can tell, while the Renaissance and the Reformation delivered us from the tyranny of Church-led government, the Church itself has never recovered the standards that we see in the Book of Acts and in the writings of the Pre-Nicene churches.
+As far as I can tell, while the Renaissance and the Reformation delivered us from the tyranny of Church-led government, the Church in general has never recovered the standards that we see in the Book of Acts and in the writings of the Pre-Nicene churches.

 If you want to know more about the Council of Nicea, I wrote a book on the subject called Decoding Nicea.
 The first half of the book tells the story of Nicea, and the last half addresses some historical issues pertaining to the event.